Skip to main content

 Always start with what you know, but apply the iceberg metaphor as a reminder to ask lots of questions about what might be lurking below.

-What Are the Benefits of Systems Thinking?
+What are the Benefits of Systems Thinking?

-Learning how to adopt a systems thinking mindset can be a challenge.
+You can certainly learn to become a systems thinker, however, learning how to adopt a systems thinking mindset can be a challenge.
 Including many stakeholders at the start of every project can feel time-consuming and cumbersome.
-But, by taking the time to consider the systems with which we work up front, any project design will be that much stronger, with a solution that lasts.
-By learning how to continuously ask ourselves how we fit as a piece into the larger whole of the systems around us, we can work together better as teammates, colleagues, and stewards of our environments.
+But, if you take the time to consider the systems with which you work up front, any project design will be that much stronger, with a solution that lasts.

 Explore more content like this article